-- 92 High-quality, free public higher education for every student 93 that is equitable, accessible and safe; faculty and support staff should be well-supported, paid a living wage, have 94 academic freedom and a right to form a union; 95 - 96 A Green New Deal that simultaneously addresses the 97 harms of climate change and economic inequality as urgent 98 and severe and that must be addressed together.
-We must 99 ensure that communities are respected, no worker is left 100 behind, that real protections are guaranteed for workers and communities that face impacts due to health and 102 environmental damage caused by the fossil fuel industry, 103 and that full rights to unionization and collective bargaining 104 are afforded to any and all jobs created in the new 105 sustainable energy economy; - Ending systemic racism in America, particularly in the 106 criminal justice system, and fighting for anti-racist policies 107 108 for our schools, healthcare system, the environment, 109 policing and our democracy.
-This includes 110 demilitarization of police; making school safety separate from policing and police forces; and the necessary cultural 111 112 competency and implicit bias training for ourselves, our 113 schools and our workplaces; and - 114 The restoration of our essential democratic rights made possible through securing the right to vote for all 115 Americans through automatic voter registration, vote by 116 117 mail and a revived Voting Rights Act; an independent and 118 nonpartisan process for drawing district lines for Congress and state legislatures; re-establishing an independent 119 120 judiciary; and reforming the rules of the Congress to end 121 gridlock and allow government to function.
+- High-quality, free public higher education for every student that is equitable, accessible and safe; faculty and support staff should be well-supported, paid a living wage, have academic freedom and a right to form a union; - A Green New Deal that simultaneously addresses the harms of climate change and economic inequality as urgent and severe and that must be addressed together.
+We must ensure that communities are respected, no worker is left behind, that real protections are guaranteed for workers and communities that face impacts due to health and environmental damage caused by the fossil fuel industry, and that full rights to unionization and collective bargaining are afforded to any and all jobs created in the new sustainable energy economy; - Ending systemic racism in America, particularly in the criminal justice system, and fighting for anti-racist policies for our schools, healthcare system, the environment, policing and our democracy.
+This includes the demilitarization of policeabolition of the police and prison system; a renewed commitment to affirmative action and school desegregation; making school safety separate from policing and police forces; and the necessary cultural competency and implicit bias training for ourselves, our schools and our workplaces; and